entmike/dd-lambda-labs/NEXT.md

      ```
      Wait for about 5 mins and re-enter your **Cloud IDE**.

-  4. Next, we need to switch back to our persistent disk for Docker that we can save between reboots:
+  4. Next, we need to switch back to our persistent disk for Docker:

      ```ssh
      sudo bash